Andrew Lawton: Early life

 Andrew Lawton is the youngest of four boys raised in the suburbs of Melbourne, Australia.
 As a child, he was a professional boy soprano and toured regularly as a member of The Victorian Boys Choir.
 On a 1989 tour of the United Kingdom, Lawton and the choir performed in famed Westminster Abbey.
 He was named deputy leader of the choir in 1991 and choir leader in 1992.
 This early choral career led Lawton to musical theatre, where he performed in over a dozen musicals as a teen.
 His acting breakthrough came with being cast in the role of Jake Black on soap opera Neighbours in 2000.

 Personal life

-Lawton resides in Battery Park City in Lower Manhattan with his wife, Darcy Lawton.
+Lawton resides in Battery Park City in Lower Manhattan with his wife, Darcy Lawton and two children.
 The films that have most inspired his career include Back to the Future, Aliens, The Terminator, Terminator 2: Judgment Day, Ghostbusters, When Harry Met Sally and Dead Poets Society.